w3f/polkadot-wiki/docs/learn/learn-DOT.md

   the transfer moves at least `MinVestedTransfer` funds, which is specified as a chain constant.

 Vesting schedules have three parameters, `locked`, `per_block`, and `starting_block`.
-The configuration of these three fields dictate the amount of funds that are originally locked, the slope of the unlock line and the block number for when the unlocking begins.
+The configuration of these three fields dictates the amount of funds that are originally locked, the slope of the unlock line and the block number for when the unlocking begins.

 #### Lazy Vesting